Aliloya-eng/sec-blogs/ASP.NET_TestingGuide.md

-# ASP.NET Security Testing Guide
+# ASP.NET Security Testing Techniques
-- This guid is intended for ethical activities so please use it for ethical testing only.
+- This blog is intended for ethical activities so please use it for ethical testing only.
-- I wanted this blog to be an exhaustive list of all vulnerabilities and tricks that are mentioned on the web to be of a special focus in ASP.NET applications, I myself have seen some and not all of them.
-I wrote it as simple and as direct as possible to be available for everyone to use it, dispite the level of experience, and I hope it would be of great help for anyone who needs a starting point to test .NET applicaitons -wether you are a penetration tester or a bug bounty hunter.
+- I wanted this blog to be an exhaustive list of all vulnerabilities and tricks that are mentioned on the web to be of a special focus in ASP.NET applications, I myself have seen some but not all of them.
+I wrote it as simple and as direct as possible to be available for everyone to use it, despite the level of experience, and I hope it would be of great help for anyone who needs a starting point to test .NET applications -whether you are a penetration tester or a bug bounty hunter.
-- Any contribution is very appriciated, as well as any advice or comment.
+- Any contribution is very appreciated, as well as any advice or comment.

 ==================================================================================
 ## ENUMERATION